onerzafer/microfe-client/README.md

 }
 ```
 ### Router
-Unlike the common routers the mmicrofe router has a limited functionality.
+Unlike the common routers, the microfe router has limited functionality.
 It is capable of solving the first part of the declared URLs.
 This implementation assumes the rest of the URL will be resolved by the responsible micro-app.
-If Router can resolve the URL from the browser location it triggers the Loader.fetchMicroApp function with the name of resolved micro-app.
+If the Router can resolve the URL from the browser location it triggers the Loader.fetchMicroApp function with the name of resolved micro-app.
 So it has two dependencies routes and Loader.
 #### Route
 The routes object is an array of the Route objects which has the following interface:
 ```TypeScript